laf0rge/onomondo-eim/README.md

 ### Setting a Parameters in the `euicc` Table

-Even though the `euicc` table is populated automatically, it may still be that the API user wants to adjust certain parameters.
+Even though the `euicc` table is populated automatically, it may still be that the REST API user wants to adjust certain parameters.
 Let's assume that we have a setup that mostly uses consumer eUICCs in an IoT emulation mode.
 Now we want to add a native IoT eUICC.
 Let's say the card uses a root CI that we do not have configured in `sys.config` yet, but we have the public key.
 Also the card has been used for experiments with PSMOs already, so the counterValue is somewhere in the upper three digits range and not at 1 as it would be for a virgin eUICC.

 In this case we would craft an order like this: